pygmyperch/GEA_workshop/README.md

 ```

 Required R packages: adegenet, vegan, fmsb, psych, packfor
-First four can be installed from CRAN using the following commands in the R console
+First four can be installed from CRAN using the following commands in the R console:

 ```r
 install.packages("adegenet")